namansharma3007/Poll-Chain-frontend/README.md

 ## Backend Repository

 The backend for this project is managed separately.
-It provides all the necessary API endpoints and handles authentication, poll management, and file uploads.
+It provides all the necessary API endpoints and handles authentication, session management and file uploads.

 Check out the backend repository here: https://github.com/namansharma3007/Poll-Chain-Backend